FFNV/SH4_task4_Salary_Emulator/README.md

-# Task 4. alary Emulator
+# Task 4.
+Salary Emulator

 Implement Spring app and Junit tests for it.
 This application will be an internal company salary application with Object Model: Employee, Position, Salary and a few services